 One satisfaction for me is that we give the every entry serious consideration.
 Nowadays a book gets scant attention.
 If an author is lucky enough to get a listing, then there's every chance his/her work will be displayed spine out.
 Even face out it can be easily passed over; it has only a matter of seconds to grab consumers' attention.
 At the André Simon, by contrast, entries are given all the time it takes.

 Each year the Trustees select two assessors to works with them: a wine expert and a food expert.
 The assessors bring authority and a different voice to the two rounds of judging.

-Our first judging meeting is in mid-November.
+Our first judging meeting is in early December.
 This is a long session to create the shortlist, going through each books and its merits one by one.
 The first 50 per cent of the books is weeded out pretty quickly.
 That still leaves 50 per cent.
 Judging slows, until we reach some 16 books.
 At this point the judging grinds almost to a halt as each book is reconsidered and argued for.
 16 is whittled down to 10 and with the greatest difficulty to 6.
 For the wine books the process is the same.